Consumer Demand for Credit Card Services

 48 Pages Posted: 6 Mar 2018 Last revised: 6 Feb 2022

 Date Written: March 1, 2018

-We introduce a model of a rational credit card user's rather complex usage choices and develop an empirical framework to test its predictions.
-Employing a large national database of U.S. card accounts, we estimate how prices impact card usage and find that price effects are mostly well explained within our model.
-An exception is less borrowing in response to declining late-fees among low credit-score (subprime) users.
-Extension of our model based on "focusing theory" predicts this behavior.
-It also implies substantial indirect benefits of the CARD Act's late-fee cap due to subprime users re-focusing toward reducing their debt.
+We apply a demand-based approach to study consumer behavior in the credit card market.
+Using a national database of U.S. card accounts, we find consumers internalize both rates and fees when making purchasing, borrowing, and late payment decisions on their card.
+Moreover, price effects broadly align with a rational model of card use.
+An exception is less borrowing in response to declining late-fees among subprime consumers.
+Extension of the rational model based on “focusing theory” explains this behavior.
+It also implies substantial indirect benefits of the CARD Act’s late-fee cap from subprime users’ re-focusing toward reducing their debt.